drcereceres/UpStream/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [@todo] - @todo =

+Added:
+* UpStream comments are now integrated with WordPress Comments

+Changed:
+* "Discussion" was renamed to "Comments"
+* All project comments on Discussion were moved to WordPress Comments

+Deprecated:
+* upstream_disable_discussions()

 = [1.12.5] - 2017-11-09 =

 Added: